sarazong/Metis_project5/README.md

 - gensim

 ### Possible impacts of your project:
-Provide podcast recommendation to podcast listeners based on topics identified from user reviews
+Provide relevant book recommendation to enhance reader experience